AveryBurke/blog/_posts/2023-07-14-Nan-Boxing.markdown

 #define MASK_INT 0x0001000000000000 //0000000000000001000000000000000000000000000000000000000000000000
 #define MASK_STRING 0x0002000000000000 //0000000000000010000000000000000000000000000000000000000000000000
 ```
 We don’t need a mask for floats because any non-NaN is a float.
-We get them for free.
+We get them for free!

 Decoding is done by functions that take a tagged NaN and use bitwise-and to isolate the payload and cast it to the expected type.
 ```c